Our approach to the fall semester

 4. Research and engagement

 Our research and policy engagement work will also continue apace, including opportunities for students to conduct research, develop mentoring connections with faculty and policy leaders, engage in vital work in our communities, and more.
-Even this spring, our students and faculty leapt into action to serve our communities, through such initiatives as the COVID-19 Corps, and the Detroit Neighborhood Entrepreneurs Project.
-We anticipate even more active research projects and engagement this fall.
+Last year, our students and faculty leapt into action to serve our communities, through such initiatives as the COVID-19 Corps, and the Detroit Neighborhood Entrepreneurs Project.
+We anticipate even more active research projects and engagement this winter.

 5. Our building